itthinx/groups/readme.txt

 * Added the [groups_logout] shortcode.
 * Updated the German translation.
 * Updated the Spanish translation.
+* Added the groups_deleted_capability_capability action.
+* Fixed an issue with deleted capabilities restricting access to posts.
+* Fixed cache entries for capabilities.

 = 1.6.0 =
 * Added the German translation.